FAQs

 When exactly is Albizu’s birthdate?

-June 29, 1893, is the birthdate used in this website.
+June 29, 1893, is the birthdate used by Albizu.
 In Marisa Rosado’s book, she informs that Pedro Albizu Campos had a brother by the same name, born on September 12, 1891.
 He died young.
 Pedro Albizu Campos was then born on June 29, 1893.
-When Albizu’s biological father legally recognized him, he wrote September 12, 1891, as his birthdate.
-Setting this legal document aside, it was generally understood by Pedro Albizu Campos, his family, and friends, that he was born on June 29, 1893.
-This was the date Albizu signed and used for all of his education and university records and is the date inscribed on his tombstone.
+When Albizu’s biological father legally recognized him, he wrote in the margins of the demographic registry book September 12, 1891, as his birthdate.
+Setting this one legal document aside, it was generally understood by Pedro Albizu Campos, his family, and friends, that he was born on June 29, 1893.
+This was the date Albizu signed and used for all of his education and university records, the date he used on his sworn bar application to practice law in Puerto Rico, and is the date inscribed on his tombstone.
 Whenever Albizu spoke of his age, it corresponded with the June 29, 1893 date.
 However, he also used the September 12, 1891 date too.
 Marisa Rosado informs in her book that Albizu confided to Juan Antonio Corretjer that his real birthdate was June 29, 1893.

 Was Albizu the President of the Cosmopolitan Club at Harvard Law School?

-No. There was no Cosmopolitan Club at Harvard Law School.
-There was a Cosmopolitan Club at Harvard College and Pedro Albizu Campos was elected President of the Cosmopolitan Club during his undergraduate senior year at Harvard College (1915-1916).
+Yes..
+The Cosmopolitan Club at Harvard University allowed students to join whether they were undergraduate or graduate students.
+Pedro Albizu Campos was elected President of the Cosmopolitan Club during his undergraduate senior year at Harvard College (1915-1916) and reelected President during his first year of law school (1916-1917).

 Is it true that Albizu Campos spoke eight languages fluently?